 Choosing the right doors for your cabinets is no small decision.
 After all, they’re an important visual element in your kitchen, meaning the design you choose will have a significant impact on the overall design of the room.
 Based purely on your cabinet door choices, you can set the tone for a kitchen that’s bright and fun, sophisticated and refined or minimalistic and classic.

 It’s no surprise, then, that the number of potential options can be overwhelming.
-To help you make the decision of which cabinet door will help you achieve the look and feel you’re going for, we’ve we've put together a handy guide on popular cabinet door styles, as well as which criteria you should be looking for as you make your selection.
-Read on to find out which is best for your kitchen style and budget.
+To help you make the decision of which cabinet door will help you achieve the look and feel you’re going for, we've put together a handy guide on popular cabinet door styles, as well as which criteria you should be looking for as you make your selection.
+Continue reading this cabinet door styles guide to find out which is best for your kitchen style and budget.

 Criteria for Choosing Your Cabinet Doors